What To Look For In An Ethernet Cable?

 - EIA/TIA Standards

 - Length count (mostly found on bulk cables)

 Pure Copper / Bare Copper Conductors

 Another very important quality measure is the amount of copper that is used in the Ethernet cable.
 For optimal signal strength you have want your cable to have pure copper / bare copper conductors.
 Pure and Bare are interchangeable and mean the same thing.
 Conductors are the wires inside the cables that are used to form pairs.

-Copper is great conductor of electricity and is why you you find it in the majority of Ethernet cable. it's a great cost effective solution for the performance you get out of it.
+Copper is great conductor of electricity and is why you you find it in the majority of Ethernet cable.
+It's a great cost effective solution for the amount of performance you get out of it.
 The thing you need to look for is the amount of copper that is used.
 Pure copper cables will give you the best result over any distance compare to alternatives.

 - It's not safety certified and can not be: this means that putting this cable in to your walls can result in fines and having you to re do it